CLICK BELOW TO GO TO EACH TOPIC

 What support will there be for my child’s overall well being?

 - All staff are trained in Protective Behaviours. http://www.safety-net.org.uk/protective-behaviours/

 - Robin Atkinson provides support for children’s social, emotional and mental health needs, individually and in small groups, depending on need.
-These sessions are overseen by our Family Liaison Worker.

 - The school has a consistent behaviour policy, which is published on the school website.
 We follow the Hertfordshire Steps procedures.

 - The school adheres to the statutory guidance ‘Supporting pupils at school with medical conditions’ and all medication is kept in a secure place and is only administered by designated people.

 - Individual health care plans are written for children with medical conditions and shared with all staff that work with the child, including lunch time staff.

 - Our designated school nurse, works together with parents and staff to meet a child’s health needs.
 In some instances, this will require referring a child to access a specialist support service.

 - Our assigned Speech and Language Therapist, Steph Hallman, works very closely with the school, training staff, advising staff and supporting children.